 - a.
 Initial Training--Emergency Procedures: Specific information shall be provided by the air carrier about each aircraft used in transporting passengers with reference to emergency escape passages and systems, as well as all emergency equipment.
 The trainee should be supervised by a qualified instructor in the physical operation of all equipment.
 Study should include psychological reactions to sudden and unusual conditions, group behavior, and proper first aid training.
 Visual training aids should be used in addition to actual physical operation of emergency equipment and exits.
 A realistic examination and demonstration of comprehension of all initial training material should be given to each trainee seeking qualification, following the completion of the initial training course. - b.
 Supervised Flight--A supervised flight for the purpose of emergency training is a flight or simulated flight in which the non-routine occurs.
 The air carrier should provide a fully equipped aircraft or simulator and a qualified instructor for the purpose of supervised flight. - c.
 Recurrent Training--Emergency Procedures-The recurrent training course shall consist of a review of initial training and all new developments on each aircraft scheduled as a passenger transport for that airline.
 Such training shall also include review of aircraft accidents relating to evacuation procedures and emergencies.
 The flight attendant shall physically operate all emergency equipment and escape facilities on all aircraft.
 The flight attendant shall be responsible for learning this information and completing recurrent training courses at least once yearly. - d.
 Initial and Recurrent Training Programs-Initial and recurrent training programs shall be conducted by training instructors for that airline who are currently qualified line flight attendants. - e.
-Flight attendants shall be emergency-qualified for any type aircraft that they are scheduled for or required to work. - 3.
-Emergency Procedures Training Manual - a.
+Flight attendants shall be emergency-qualified for any type aircraft that they are scheduled for or required to work.

+3. Emergency Procedures Training Manual

+- a.
 The air carrier should provide an emergency procedures manual and all subsequent revisions to the flight attendant. - b.
-The air carrier shall provide open-book tests throughout the year to the flight attendant in order to maintain a proficient knowledge of the structure and content of the manual. - 4.
-Crew Complement - a.
-For the purpose of crew complement, each separate compartment, including each level (i.e., lower lobe, lower compartment, upper deck, etc.) of an aircraft which may be occupied for takeoff, landing or during flight shall be considered as a separate aircraft. - (1) Each such compartment described in 4.a. shall meet all federal requirements for design, structural integrity, and operation. - (2) Each such compartment described in 4.a. shall afford occupants, including flight attendants, the same protection provided for in any other occupiable compartment, and shall include all safety equipment applicable or necessary for that compartment.
-Such compartments shall contain (but not be limited to) the following items: fire axe, readily accessible oxygen and smoke masks, primary and secondary escape systems, independent emergency lighting systems, independently powered communication systems, proper soundproofing, smoke detection devices, inadequate air flow detection devices and evacuation alarm systems.
+The air carrier shall provide open-book tests throughout the year to the flight attendant in order to maintain a proficient knowledge of the structure and content of the manual.